Who Am I?

 Good question!
 My name is Robert Wright.
 Some of you may know me from my books—including Nonzero, The Moral Animal, The Evolution of God, and, most recently, Why Buddhism is True.

-Or you may know me from my shockingly long history of podcasting; I co-founded bloggingheads.tv in 2005, and I’ve been at it ever since.
-My twice-weekly podcast is called The Wright Show, got a new name last year: Robert Wright’s Nonzero.
+You may also know me from my shockingly long history of podcasting.
+I co-founded Bloggingheads.tv in 2005, and I’ve been at it ever since.
+My twice-weekly podcast, formerly known as The Wright Show, got a new name last year: Robert Wright’s Nonzero.

 What is the Nonzero Newsletter about?